-The Council's net assets increased by £54m over the past year.
+The Council's net assets increased by £14.6m over the past year.
 The main reasons for this change were:

-- the value of long term assets increased by £124m, of which £79m is due to the Whitefriars purchase and £39m due to an increase in the value of council dwellings; and - overall borrowing increased by £73m (new borrowing for Whitefriars was £74m).
+- the value of long term assets increased by £78.5m, of which £75m is due to the Whitefriars purchase and £7.7m due to an increase in the value of council dwellings; - a reduction in net current assets of £52m; and - an increase in long term borrowing of £13m.

-The two biggest liabilities on the balance sheet are long term borrowing at £174m and the pension deficit at £87m.
-Almost all of the Council's debt is with the Public Works Loan Board at a fixed rate of interest, with an average of 2.81%.
+The two biggest liabilities on the balance sheet are long term borrowing at £187m and the pension deficit at £85m.
+The majority of the Council's debt is with the Public Works Loan Board at a fixed rate of interest, with an average of 2.82%.
+This year the council undertook short term borrowing with another local authority at a rate of 0.8%.